 We have completely renovated Zeppelin, redesigned the interior layout and made extensive modifications to every cabin to create our comfortable and beautiful home afloat.
 The cabins are all finished in stunning woodwork with a combination of teak and west coast fir and white painted walls.
 The heads (bathrooms) and galley (kitchen) floors are done in ceramic tile and the remainder of the sole (floor) throughout the boat is west coast fir, finished beautifully to allow all the natural colors of the wood to shine through.
 The walls and shelving are adorned with original art, photos and sculpture collected during our travels throughout the years, and all of Zeppelin’s systems have been designed for comfort and convenience to provide true luxury.

 Zeppelin has a total of eight opening hatches, four large and four small, the main companionway and four dorade vents, all of which are screened.
 We also have a total of 15 low current draw 12 volt fans to keep the fresh air flowing.
 These all combine to provide excellent ventilation and cooling breezes throughout the boat.
 Zeppelin is not air conditioned as we prefer to use natural ventilation and keep the boat open so we have plenty of fresh air.
 We also prefer to not have to run our generator constantly to power air conditioning due to noise and environmental concerns.

-Our cabins are designed to comfortably accommodate a maximum of 4 guests who know each other.
+Our cabins are designed to comfortably accommodate a maximum of 4 guests.
 This can consist of: two couples; or one couple and two singles (adults or children over 12 yrs); three singles; or four singles if two persons wish to share the master queen.